zhouhualei/webp-imageio/README.md

 - Ensure libwebp-jni.so or webp-jni.dll is accessible on the Java native library path (java.library.path system property)
 - The WebP reader and writer can be used like any other Image I/O reader and writer.

+# Step
+1. cmake .
+2. make
+3. copy native library and jar file from c/ and java/ to your project dir

 # Compiling
 The build should work with either Maven or CMake but the Maven build incorporates unit tests to confirm that the generated library works.